On $n$-hereditary algebras and $n$-slice algebras: Introduction

 Auslander-Reiten quivers are important tools in studying the representation theory of hereditary algebra of finite type.
 By using hammocks \cite{b86,rv87}, one obtains the Auslander-Reiten quiver of the path algebra $kQ$ of finite type from the quiver $\mathbb Z Q$ by attaching to each vertex of $Q$ the hammock starting at it.
-This has a higher representation theoretic interpretation: higher slice algebras of finite type appear in pair (Theorem \ref{fin}) and they share the same quiver as their Auslander-Reiten quiver of higher preprojective (higher preinjective) components(Theorem \ref{narq}).
-We introduce double translation quiver and double slice to characterize these quivers, the Auslander-Reiten quiver of the $n$-preprojective component of an $n$-slice algebra $\GG$ of finite type of Coxeter index $q+1$ is a double slice which is obtained by connecting the quiver $Q$ of $\GG$ and the quiver $Q^{c}$ of its companion $\GG^c$, a $q$-slice algebra of finite type of Coxeter index $n+1$.
+This has a higher representation theoretic interpretation: higher slice algebras of finite type appear in pairs (Theorem \ref{fin}) and they share the same quiver as their Auslander-Reiten quiver of higher preprojective (higher preinjective) components(Theorem \ref{narq}).
+We introduce double translation quiver and double slice to characterize these quivers: the Auslander-Reiten quiver of the $n$-preprojective component of an $n$-slice algebra $\GG$ of finite type of Coxeter index $q+1$ is the opposite quiver of a double slice which is obtained by connecting the quiver $Q^{\perp}$ of $\GG$ and the quiver ${Q^c}^{\perp}$ of its companion $\GG^c$, a $q$-slice algebra of finite type of Coxeter index $n+1$.
+Double slices provided higher representation theoretic analog of the constructions in \cite{b86,rv87}.
 In fact, double slice has been used in \cite{gl16} (called cuboid truncation there) to give a iterated construction of higher representation-finite algebra of type $A$.

 The paper is organized as follow.
 In Section \ref{pre}, we recall notions and some known results needed in the paper.
-We prove that $n$-slice algebras are exactly $n$-hereditary algebras whose $(n+1)$-preprojective algebras are $(q+1,n+1)$-Koszul in the next two sections.
-In Section 5, we recall algebra constructions related to an $n$-slice algebra and list the equivalent triangulated categories arising from these constructions.
-In Section \ref{finite}, we prove that higher slice algebras of finite type appear in pair, we also introduce double translation quivers and double slices and discuss their properties.
-We show in the last section that the pair of the higher slice algebras of finite type share the Auslander-Reiten quiver for their higher preprojective components, with an example for illustrations.
+We prove that acyclic $n$-slice algebras are exactly acyclic $n$-hereditary algebras whose $(n+1)$-preprojective algebras are $(q+1,n+1)$-Koszul in the next two sections.
+In Section 5, we recall algebra constructions related to an $n$-slice algebra and list the equivalent triangulate categories arising from these constructions.
+In Section \ref{finite}, we prove that higher slice algebras of finite type appear in pairs, we also introduce double translation quivers and double slices and discuss their properties.
+We show in the last section that the pair of the higher slice algebras of finite type share the Auslander-Reiten quiver for their higher preprojective components, with an example for illustratons.